sigma/mocker.el/README.markdown

 This example will accept between 1 and 3 calls to `(foo 1)`, and complain if that constraint is not fulfilled.

+Note the applied algorithm is greedy, so that as many calls as possible will count as part of the earliest constraints.

 ### Flexible input/output